For high schoolers ready to build their own plan

 - Personal strategy presentation to cohort -- Week 7

-"Designing High School turns all three of these into building blocks -- in six weeks, with a structured methodology that has produced measurable outcomes."
+"Designing High School turns all three of these into building blocks -- in seven steps, with a structured methodology that has produced measurable outcomes."

 Common questions